-Response PDU (TAM) Statement regarding achievability of target Number of people expected to be targeted People This is not proposed to be an annual by the project/activity annually (on average): project.
+Response PDU (TAM) Statement regarding achievability of target Number of people expected to be targeted by the project/activity annually (on average): ^{com} People This is not proposed to be an annual project.
 Te Ara Mahi sees the positive outcome for this project to be achievable because it is for Māori by Māori.
-Number of people expected to attain com people ( UCT will ensure that there is employment as a result of the employment for both tauira that will be project/activity annually (on average): $\sim 1/1$ participating in this project.
+Number of people expected to attain employment as a result of the project/activity annually (on average): people UCT will ensure that there is employment for both tauira that will be participating in this project.